 - Exams: Exams will be administered over assigned readings and lecture material.
 The number and style of the exams may vary based on the instructor and the length of the course.
-The exams will measure a student's comprehension of the course material. - Assignments: Routine work assignments will be administered during the semester.
+The exams will measure a student's comprehension of the course material. - 2.
+Civic Exercises: Civics exercises, which are a form of service learning, will constitute a portion of the class grade.
+The purpose of civic exercises is to bring a practical application of the course material into daily life.
+The full extent of service-learning assignments may be determined by the instructor and vary based on the length of the course. - 3.
+Assignments: Routine work assignments will be administered during the semester.
 The assignments will cover the course materials, such as readings, lectures, videos, etc. The number and style of assignments will vary based on the length of the semester and the individual instructor.
-Collectively, the assignments make up a main portion of the final grade as they ensure students are engaged in the course. - 3.
+Collectively, the assignments make up a main portion of the final grade as they ensure students are engaged in the course. - 4.
 Attendance: This course adheres to the college attendance policy found in the student handbook.
-Excessive absences "invalidate the learning experience" and may result in a student being withdrawn from the college course and given a failing grade. - 4.
+Excessive absences "invalidate the learning experience" and may result in a student being withdrawn from the college course and given a failing grade. - 5.
 Make-up Work: The instructor has full discretion on the allowance of make-up work for missed assignments, including exams.
 Make-up work will only be given for serious causes, such as medical emergencies or family death.
 The instructor may require documentation as proof of the cause and has full discretion on when to schedule make-up work.
-Students should be aware that internet/power outages typically do not count as a "serious cause" since most work is available for completion for several days. - 5.
-Extra Credit: The instructor reserves the right to extend extra credit assignments to the class.
+Students should be aware that internet/power outages typically do not count as a "serious cause" since most work is available for completion for several days.

+6. Extra Credit: The instructor reserves the right to extend extra credit assignments to the class.
 Extra credit is not a part of the regular class grade.
 It is offered solely at the discretion and goodwill of the instructor.